David Lapola in the yellow T-shirt talks to a staff member holding a laptop in the jungle.

 THE FIRST EXPERIMENT OF ITS KIND IN THE TROPICS

-Currently, David Lapola is working on a unique experiment together with TUM professor and climate scientist Dr. Anja Rammig as part of a unique project that aims at unlocking one of the rainforest’s many secrets: AmazonFACE.
+Since a few years, David Lapola is working on a unique experiment together with TUM professor and climate scientist Dr. Anja Rammig as part of a unique project that aims at unlocking one of the rainforest’s many secrets: AmazonFACE.
 The Amazon Rainforest absorbs large amounts of carbon dioxide, a greenhouse gas that is harmful to the climate.
 But deforestation, agriculture and rising temperatures are pushing the tropical forest’s ability to do so to a limit.
 What is going to happen when the rainforest will no longer be able to hold these amounts of carbon dioxide?

 Podcast